 How to Edit and Markup Email Attachments on iPhone

-Here’s a tutorial on how to add arrows, text, a loupe effect and your own sketches to an email attachment on iPhone.
+Here’s a tutorial on how to edit and email attachment on iPhone by drawing, writing or arrows.
 This could be your own email attachment, such as a photo, or something you received via one of your contacts.
-The new markup features in iOS 9 are great for adding visual feedback, corrections and personal notes to email attachments.
+The markup featuresare great for adding visual feedback, corrections and personal notes to email attachments.
 You can edit attachments directly in the “Mail” app on your iPhone.

-To draw or write directly on an attachment, open up your iPhone’s “Mail” app.
-Then tap the respective message.
+To draw or write directly on an email attachment, open up your iPhone’s “Mail” app.
+Then tap the respective email.
 Now tap and hold the attachment in question.
 A context menu should pop up.
 Select “Markup and Reply”.

-You can now draw directly on the image/attachment and send it back to the sender, including all of your sketching, markup and text.
-Check out the different sections of the toolbar and the respective extra features.
+You can now draw directly on the image to edit an email attachment and send it back to the sender, including all of your sketching, markup and text.
+Check out the different sections of the toolbar and the respective extra features on iPhone.
 Give them all a try!

 After drawing a line, for instance, you can select whether your iPhone should keep it as it is, or smooth it – or convert it to a simple shape or arrow-headed line.
 There is also a Loupe for highlighting and zooming important areas, which will be reflected in the final image.
 Shift the green dot to adjust the zoom, use the blue dot to adjust the diameter.
 To access the text formatting options, tap the button to the right of the toolbar.
-You can then select a font, font size and text alignment.
+You can then select a font, font size and text alignment to edit the attachment.

 How to edit your own attachments